Strategic Events & Campaign Development

 1,000 registrants for the virtual screening and campaign launch

-Vital, continuous fundraising for PGDP, Severed film’s global impact, and stipends for the film’s protagonist and co-producer from Gaza
+Vital, continuous fundraising for GCN, Severed film’s global impact, and stipends for the film’s protagonist, co-producer, and Donkeysaddle intern from Gaza

 Linking disability justice and Palestinian rights during National Disability Awareness Month and marking the two year anniversary of the escalated genocide in Gaza.

-After repeat successful launches since early 2024, I’ve continued to work with Donkeysaddle Projects on collaborations from new fundraising initiatives to mentoring their design intern, Angel, who I collaborated on design with for some of the above assets.
-Together we continue evolving Donkeysaddle Projects into a powerful organization that is values-led, consistent, and inspiring.
+After repeat successful launches since early 2024, I’ve continued to work with Donkeysaddle Projects on collaborations from new fundraising initiatives to mentoring DSP design intern, Angel, who I collaborated on design with for some of the above assets.
+Together we continue evolving Donkeysaddle Projects into a powerful organization that is values-led, consistent, and inspiring – turning mission into movements.